CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 #### INF.1.A15 Location plans of utilities

 There SHOULD have up-to-date maps of all supply lines.
-It SHOULD be regulated who keeps and updates the site plans of all utilities.
+It SHOULD be regulated who guides and updates the site plans of all utilities.
 The plans SHOULD be kept in such a way that only authorized persons can access them, but they are quickly available when needed.

 #### INF.1.A16 Avoidance of position information on parts of buildings that are to be protected